beats the competition seen in college football. As

 Rose Bowl game TV schedule

-Watch for the 2018 Rose Bowl to kick of on New Year's Day, January 1, 2018 at 5PM ET on ESPN televised live from Pasadena.
-If it couln't get any more exciting, this year the Rose Bowl (along with the 2018 Sugar Bowl) also serves as one of the playoffs that decide who is going on to the 2018 college football championship game on January 8.
+Watch for the 2018 Rose Bowl to kick of on New Year's Day, January 1, 2018 at 5PM ET on ESPN televised live from Pasadena as the Georgia Bulldogs take on the Oklahoma Sooners for championship glory.
+It couln't get any more exciting, as the Rose Bowl (along with the 2018 Sugar Bowl) also serves as one of the playoffs that decide who is going on to the 2018 college football championship game on January 8.

 Meanwhile, New Year's morning, also don't miss the annual Tournament of Roses Parade, a much-loved tradition that kicks off the New Year and a new Rose Bowl battle.